Predictia/AQUA/docs/sphinx/source/diagnostics/tropical-rainfall-diagnostic.rst

     The notebook demonstrates:
     - a simple comparison of obtained histograms for different climate models,
     - the ability to merge a few separate plots into a single one.

+ - `The applications of the diagnostic <https://github.com/oloapinivad/AQUA/blob/devel/trop_rainfall_core/diagnostics/tropical-rainfall-diagnostic/notebooks/diagnostic_example_for_2t.ipynb>`_:

+    The notebook illustrates that:
+    - The tropical precipitation diagnostic can be applied to any climate model variable.